2024 Maroun al-Ras clashes: 4 October

 On 4 October 2024, Hezbollah said that it had struck a group of Israeli soldiers near the Maroun al-Ras plain.

 5 October

 On 5 October 2024, Hezbollah claimed to have hit an Israeli Merkava tank as it was advancing in the Maroun al-Ras forest area using a guided anti-armor missile, resulting in casualties.

 8 October

 The IDF was filmed raising the Israeli flag in Maroun al-Ras.
 The Israeli flag was raised in a location where the Iranian flag previously flew.
 The IDF also demolished the "Garden of Iran" which had a statue of assassinated IRGC Quds Force commander Qassem Soleimani pointing at Israel and a replica of the Dome of the Rock.

+Post-battle aftermath

 18 February 2025

 Israeli forces withdrew from Maroun al-Ras on 18 February 2025 following the expiration of the extended deadline of the Israel–Lebanon ceasefire agreement that came into effect on 27 November 2024.
 Lebanese residents returned to their homes, finding them largely destroyed by Israeli forces.